 - Documents against acceptance: After both the buyer and seller agree to delay a payment, this form of documentation states that the buyer will receive written ownership of the goods on the condition of future payment.

-Trade crediting and political risk assurance - These are offered by private insurance companies with the role of protecting a client from risk of non-payment arising from credit risk such as insolvency and bankruptcy as well as political risks brought about by events such as terrorism, war, and other political violence.
+These are offered by private insurance companies with the role of protecting a client from risk of non-payment arising from credit risks such as insolvency and bankruptcy as well as political risks brought about by events such as terrorism, war, and other political violence.

 This also covers the risk of non-payment caused by foreign government actions.